jdsutton/Technical-Interview-Megarepo/Advice/README.md

   * The interviewer can't read your mind.
 Say your thoughts aloud so your thought process can be heard.
 3. Give reasons for the choices you make
 4. Describe how you are going to try to solve the problem
+5. Practice writing code on a whiteboard!
+Muscle memory is very important and practicing this will give you one less thing to worry about.